 Introduction

 The climatic history of Mars has been a topic of interest since the earliest Mars observations (Lowell, 1908), and the polar deposits play a major role in Mars’ climate history.
-The polar deposits represent major reservoirs of carbon dioxide ice (Leighton and Murray, 1966), and water ice as well (Kieffer et al., 1976).
+The polar deposits represent major reservoirs of carbon dioxide (Leighton and Murray, 1966) and water ice (Kieffer et al., 1976).

-The North Polar Layered Deposits (NPLD) specifically are made up of layers of water ice (Phillips et al., 2008) with varying dust content with a bulk content less than ~5% (Grima et al., 2009).
+The North Polar Layered Deposits (NPLD) are made up of layers of water ice (Phillips et al., 2008) with varying dust content and have a bulk content less than ~5% (Grima et al., 2009).
 These stacks of layers are also visible in scarps eroded into the NPLD, and remain the basis of a long-term unanswered question in Mars polar science.
 The NPLD is covered largely by the northern residual ice cap (NRIC), mostly composed of water ice (Kieffer et al., 1976).
 This layer is generally considered to be the current layer being added to the NPLD.

 Layering in the NPLD has been postulated to be linked to geologically recent martian climate change (e.g Murray et al., 1973; Laskar et al., 2002; Milkovich and Head, 2005; Fishbaugh and Hvidberg, 2006; Perron and Huybers, 2009).
-Modeling suggests that the NPLD ice has only been stable for about ~5 Mya (Laskar et al., 2003) and crater counts of the surrounding basal unit (Planum Boreum) suggest that the underlying surface has an Amazonian age (1-3 Gya).
+Modeling suggests that the NPLD ice has only been accumulating for about ~5 Mya (Laskar et al., 2003) and crater counts of the surrounding basal unit (Planum Boreum) suggest that the underlying surface has an Amazonian age (1-3 Gya).

-Previous work has estimated accumulation rates to be on average 0.5 mm a^-1 over the last ~5Myr (Hvidberg et al., 2012) but even examining the current mass balance of the NRIC has produced contradictory results.
-Modeling of the current NRIC surface suggests that the NRIC should be accumulating ice liberated from reservoirs at the mid-latitudes (Chamberlin and Boynton, 2007).
+Previous work has estimated NPLD accumulation rates to be on average 0.5 mm a^-1 over the last ~5Myr (Hvidberg et al., 2012) but examining the current mass balance of the NRIC has produced contradictory results.
+Modeling of the current NRIC surface suggests that, in the current climate, the NRIC should be accumulating ice liberated from reservoirs at the mid-latitudes (Chamberlin and Boynton, 2007).
 However, grain size measurements from the NRIC in late summer suggest that old ice is currently being exposed, and therefore net ablation is occurring (Langevin et al., 2005).
 Being able to constrain the current mass balance of the NRIC in the current climate will be the link between the current climate and surface to the past surfaces and climates recorded in the stratigraphy of the NPLD.

 Previous work using crater age statistics utilized the Hartmann et al., (2005) production function, based on crater counts from the Moon being scaled for Mars.
 These previous studies found that the surface age of the NPLD was in the range of 10’s of Kyr (Herkenhoff and Plaut, 2000; Tanaka 2005).
 A more recent study using HiRISE images and the Hartmann et al. (2005) production function found that the crater population was in an equilibrium state, and therefore only a maximum age of 10Kyr could be determined.
 Since then, a new production function for small craters (tens of meters in diameter) on Mars has been developed (Daubar et al., 2013).